Young People

 Summer Sports croquet match

-Three years ago and for a portion of following year, the young people chose the Little Guild, an animal shelter in West Cornwall, as their outreach partner.
+Five years ago and for a portion of following year, the young people chose the Little Guild, an animal shelter in West Cornwall, as their outreach partner.
 They had a training session and spent three sessions working with the animals there to socialize them and improve their adoptability.

 at Little Guild